 Other technical issues: If you run into any technical problems using Canvas, please refer to our Canvas Help and Support page.

-September 5 2018 - All Canvas courses will be become available to registered students by the end of the day.
+January 6 2021 - Some Canvas courses may become available to registered students at the discretion of the instructor of record.

-December 18 2018 - All assignments or other work in Canvas must be done by 11:59pm.
+April 30 2021 - All assignments or other work in Canvas must be done by 11:59pm.
 After that point, courses will become read-only and moved to the "past courses" area (they can still be accessed by clicking the "view all courses" link in the Canvas courses menu).
-Please note: professors may have earlier due dates, but no later than 11:59pm on this date.
+Professors may have earlier due dates, but no later than 11:59pm on this date.
 Always consult the course syllabus for accurate due dates.
+Course notifications also end at this time, check your courses often for any updated assignment comments or grade changes.